IndominusByte/fastapi-jwt-auth/docs/configuration/general.md

 `authjwt_refresh_token_expires`
 :   How long an refresh token should live before it expires.
 This takes value `integer` *(seconds)* or
     `datetime.timedelta`, and defaults to **30 days**.
 Can be set to `False` to disable expiration.

+`authjwt_token_type_claim`
+:   Wether you want to add claim that identidies type of a token.
+Setting it to `False` is not recommended,
+    but it's useful for integration with other systems that use jwt.
+Defaults to `True`

+`authjwt_access_token_type`
+:   String that will be placed in type claim to identify if token is an access token.
+Defaults to `access`

+`authjwt_refresh_token_type`
+:   String that will be placed in type claim to identify if token is a refresh token.
+Defaults to `refresh`

+`authjwt_token_type_claim_name`
+:   Name of claim where type of a token is located.
+Defaults to `type`